alyizzet/March-of-Ideas/README.md

-# MarchofIdeas
+# March of Ideas - Hegelian Dialectic Overview of History
 This is a representation of march of history through thesis, antithesis and synthesis.